 The term “school choice” has come to mean new things.
 It varies based on who is talking.

-This page is dedicated to education freedom, as well as exposing the truth behind education subsidies called “school choice,” both in Texas and at the national level.
+This page is dedicated to EDUCATION FREEDOM, as well as exposing the truth behind education subsidies called “school choice,” both in Texas and at the national level.

+4. Are you against the free market?
 School Choice proponents are touting this as a “free market” system of education.
 But that’s really not honest.
 So, what does “free market” actually mean?

 Merrian Webster defines it like this: an economic market or system in which prices are based on competition among private businesses and not controlled by a government